mosaicml/composer/docs/source/trainer/evaluation.rst

         ...
     )

-Note that `metric_names` must be a subset of the metrics provided by the model in :meth:`.ComposerModel.metrics`.
+Note that `metric_names` must be a subset of the metrics provided by the model in :meth:`.ComposerModel.get_metrics`.